 In 1901 Ed I.P.
-Staede laid the foundation for The First National Bank of Walker when he imported $4,000 of stone and brick and built the first bank in Walker, Minnesota.
+Staede laid the foundation for The First National Bank of Walker when he imported $4,000.00 of stone and brick and built the first bank in Walker, Minnesota.
 The bank was chartered as a state bank and was opened in 1902 as Walker State Bank.
-The bank was capitalized with $12,000 and Mr. Staede served as the bank’s first President.
-Harry Brummond served as the bank’s Vice-President, and Fred Knellan was appointed Cashier.
+Mr. Staede served as the bank’s first President, Harry Brummond served as the bank’s Vice-President and Fred Knellan was appointed Cashier.

 In November of 1906, the bank received approval for a National Bank Charter, then becoming the First National Bank of Walker.
 The original Board of Directors were Ed I.P.
 Staede, F.B.
 Davis, Harry Brummond, Charles Kinkele, C.E.
 Griffith and M. J. Quam.

 In August of 1928 the First National Bank of Walker acquired the Farmer’s State Bank of Walker.
 Mr. Staede served as First National’s President and Chairman of the Board until 1936.
 He sold his ownership in the bank to C.J.
 Elsenpeter and Otto F. Ringle, M.D.
 At that time C.J.
 Elsenpeter was appointed President and served as President until 1979 and Chairman of the Board until 1988.

 The bank moved to a new facility in 1957, which is still the present location of the bank.
 C.G.
 Swenson joined the bank in 1936, he was appointed President in 1976 and served as President of the bank until 1988.
 He was succeeded by John C. Elsenpeter, who was President until 2004, and is currently the Bank’s Chairman of the Board.
 In 2004 Richard J. Tiedeman was appointed as the Bank’s Vice Chairman of the Board, and Michael J. Elsenpeter was appointed the President.